 4. At the grocery store, there are always discounts.
 When marketing think healthy.
-Ten boxes of oatmeal at half price – good buy.
-Ten boxes of Fruit Loops at half price – no way.
+Two boxes of oatmeal at half price – good buy.
+Two boxes of Fruit Loops at half price – no way.
 Low fat ground turkey that can be frozen for turkey burgers, meat loaf and chili – yes!
 Doughnuts reduced to ten for a dollar – no!

 5. Looking for ways to organize your home.
 You might not need to buy mass produced storage items.
 It’s more fun to use your creativity.
 Re-purpose items already there.
 Use holiday tins to hold hair accessories, save small jars for buying bulk spices, or old mugs for pencils on your desk.

 6. About to buy some books online at a discount.
-There is a place that has free books, DVDs, books on CD, music CDs, and magazines.
+There is a place that has free books, ebooks, DVDs, and many times free wifi.
 It’s called the public library.

-7. White sales are great at this time of year.
+7. White sales are great.
 This is an easy way to redecorate without spending too much.
 New duvet covers, sheets, and towels will make a bedroom and bathroom feel new for a minimum expense.